Human-Induced and Observed Global Warming

 Observed warming is the measured temperature of the planet, and is directly related to the impacts of climate-related events in a given year; it is therefore useful for planning climate adaptation.
 However, this value fluctuates quite a lot each year due to natural processes such as solar variation, volcanic eruptions, and El Niño oscillations; these yearly fluctuations mean that it can be difficult to see how close the current climate is to long-term average temperatures such as the 1.5 °C (2.7 °F) and 2 °C (3.6 °F) stabilization targets set out in the Paris Agreement.

-Global surface temperature: Paper section 5, Indicators of Global Climate Change 2022, Piers M. Forster et al.
+Paper section 6: Global surface temperatures: Indicators of Global Climate Change 2023, Piers M. Forster et al.

-Human-induced global warming: Paper section 7, Indicators of Global Climate Change 2022, Piers M. Forster et al.
+Paper section 7: Human-induced global warming: Indicators of Global Climate Change 2023, Piers M. Forster et al.

 IPCC AR6: Chapter 3, Intergovernmental Panel on Climate Change Assessment Report 6